MEEDOO99/MEEDOO/Rules-Guidebook.md

 Users should be polite and respectful when interacting with one another.
 Attacking other users, both on the server and in DM, is prohibited.

-**B1-1.** Joking is OK when everyone is in agreement.

-**B1-2.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.
+**B1-1.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.

 `It's unlikely that anybody cares if you hate a certain group for their traits.
 Publically denouncing them will only cause infighting and more drama.`